LPYWendi/pythonworkshop/lesson1/Lesson1.md

-# Lesson 1 Simple variable and Operation
+# Lesson 1 Variable and Operation

 Like any other languages you had learnt so far, Python would need variables to store values.